AriFordsham/GHCWiki/git-for-darcs-users.md

 ## darcs pull

-There is a direct mapping to `darcs pull -a`.
+There is a direct mapping for `darcs pull -a`, but not for the interactive `darcs pull`.
 Cherry-picking is not as streamlined as in Darcs.
 For a start, here is how you update from the source repo:

 ```wiki
 git pull